Jupiter’s Red Spot and Bands

 Matter left over from the formation of stellar objects coalesced into ever-growing planetary masses among the gaseous nebula cloud and solidify until gravity and repulsion forces organized rotation about a central point, the primary stellar object.
 So what processes does a stellar object or in this case our Sun and the planet Jupiter have in common?

 Jupiter’s mass is now sufficiently large enough, that gravitational compression can initiate random sporadic internal fusion reactions and does, but differentiates itself from a star by its composition and the amount of energy produced its core.
+In a star, hydrogen pockets are distributed in a frequency, that when fusion reactions start due to compression, the energy, heat and light produced exceeds the caring capacity of the stellar mass.
+Thus it lights as a result of the excess energy, such as the solar wind and subatomic particle emissions are diffused into space, which is exhibited as a hot luminous object.

-In a star, hydrogen pockets are distributed in a frequency, that when fusion reactions start, the energy and light produced exceeds the caring capacity of the stellar mass.
-Thus it lights as the excess energy is diffused into space, which is exhibited as a hot luminous object.
-Examining the process of fusion energy production occurring within the core of Jupiter, there is a fragmented dispersion of hydrogen pockets surrounded by heavy elements, which undergo gravitational compression, due to its total mass.
-Those heavy elements are the dampening factor that limits the rate of the fusion process in the core to proceed as a sporadic slow burn, dissipating the heat and light energy into the mass of Jupiter.
-This controlled release of energy is great enough to surpass the absorption rate of the mass of Jupiter, making it a net producer of heat and energy, but not sufficient to be classified as a low end hybrid between a star and a planet, now classified as a minimal Brown Dwarf.
+Examining the process of fusion energy production occurring within the core of Jupiter, there is a fragmented dispersion of hydrogen pockets surrounded by larger ratio of heavy elements within its core.
+With the usable area that undergoes gravitational compression, due to Jupiter's total mass reduced in comparison to a star, those heavy elements introduce as a part of the core at planetary creation are a dampening factor.
+Thus, limits the rate of the fusion process in the core to proceed as a sporadic slow burn, dissipating the heat and light energy into the mass of Jupiter.
+This controlled release of energy is great enough to surpass the absorption rate of the mass of Jupiter, making it a net producer of heat and energy, but not sufficient enough to be classified as a low end hybrid between a star and a Jupiter sized planet, now classified as a minimal Brown Dwarf.

 The core of Jupiter, which is also responsible for its rotation, presently is in a state of motion.
-Resulting from a constant need to equalize differences in pressure and gravitational forces occurring within various zones of the core.
+Resulting from a constant need to equalize differences in pressure and gravitational forces and subatomic particle movements occurring within various zones of the core.
 Movement starts as core matter flows across the least path of resistance, a perpendicular path to the north south magnetic alignment of the iron elements present in the liquid core or parallel to the equatorial plane.
 Movement of matter, which occurs in the core, could be represented by a set of thin parallel discs of core matter that maintain their latitudinal positions during rotation.
 Circular motion is initiated as flow patterns setup moving from areas of attraction then overshooting areas of no attraction to attraction perpetuating circular motion within the containment of Jupiter’s core.
 A cyclonic flow sets up around the axis of rotation in the same direction, with each disc of stacked flowing matter reinforcing each other.

 Jupiter's Bands

 If one needed an observation to confirm that planetary rotation is derived from a liquid spinning core, Jupiter is your answer.
 Currently physicists assumed rotational torque was conserved as the object cooled and its radius about the axis of spin was reduced and this increased rotation continues today.
 An examination of Jupiter's semi fluid surface shows bands of surface material moving at different velocities to each other.
 Mankind's rule of conservation of angular momentum states the mass as a whole increases the rate of spin as the radius shrinks.
-So why are there surface variations parallel to equatorial rotational plane?
+So why are there surface variations contained within established bands parallel to equatorial rotational plane?

 This is the source of the parallel series of wide bands semi-fluid mass flowing at different rates on the surface of gas planets due to the average mass of the material flowing in the parallel bands and it’s distance from to center of rotational axis.
-A differential in surface flow rates confirmed by your telescopic observations.
+A differential in surface flow rates is confirmed by your telescopic observations.

 Mankind's Current Theory on Jupiter's Red Spot